 This part of ISO/IEC 29500 defines a specific scheme used to refer to parts in a package: the pack scheme.
 An IRI that uses the pack scheme is called a pack IRI.

 The pack scheme is a provisional scheme in the IANA-maintained registry of schemes located at .
 A provisional registration does not have an expiration date.
-Further information on provisional registrations can be found at RFC 4395
+Further information on provisional registrations can be found at RFC 4395.

 The syntax of pack IRIs is defined by the EBNF (see RFC 2234) as follows: